dbayardAWS/kinesis-labs/lab1/README.md

-## Working with the Tumbling Window example
+## Working with the Tumbling Window example application
 https://docs.aws.amazon.com/kinesisanalytics/latest/java/examples-tumbling.html

 The application uses the timeWindow operator to find the count of stock symbols over a 5-second tumbling window.